 IN ESSENCE, MANTRAS ARE VIBRATIONAL TOOLS THAT HELP US

 TO TRANSFORM OR ELEVATE THE VIBRATION OF OUR BEING.

 A mantra can be any word or phrase that alters consciousness through meaning, tone, rhythm, or physical vibration.
 Some mantras might have a specific message behind them, others might just be sounds that are helping you to shift on a vibrational level while calming the often restless mind.
-(Think of the mantra ‘AUM’) Regardless of which mantra (4) you choose, they will help you meditate better.
+(Think of the mantra ‘AUM’) Regardless of which mantra you choose, they can help you to have a deeper meditative experience.

-It is easy to set up your mantra practice (3) and integrate this way of meditating into your daily life.
-It is a simple way to find peace in your day and to bring a greater sense of support (6) and meaning into your life, all while creating more space for clarity and creativity.
-Mantras can be used in any situation, when waking up, during the workday, or before bedtime.
-But especially when life is challenging you (7), mantras can provide a source of strength and hope.
-They can be lifesavers for people of all faiths.
+It is easy to set up your mantra practice and integrate this way of meditating into your daily life.
+It is a simple way to find peace in your day and to bring a greater sense of support and meaning into your life, all while creating more space for clarity and creativity.
+Mantras can be used in any situation, when waking up, during the day, or before bedtime.
+But especially when life is challenging you, mantras can provide a source of strength and hope, no matter your background or experience.

 When first starting your mantra practice, or If you need more inspiration for starting your mantra practice, click here to receive my ‘ FREE MANTRA MEDITATION STARTERS KIT’